ashutosh2411/linkedInScraper/README.md

 	- A browser window pops up.
 Enter LinkedIn login credentials within 30 seconds.
 	- The browser will open the links one by one.
 	- If there are any exceptions, the program will ask if you'd like to reopen the exceptions.
 To continue with checking exceptions press 'y'; otherwise, press any key.
+	- The program creates a file 'output/scraping_exceptions.txt' which contains list of profile link numbers that couldn't be opened.
   - PROCESS
   	- Navigate to scripts folder : 'cd scripts/'.
 	- Execute 'python scraper.py'.